Habrovany (Vyškov District)

 Habrovany is a municipality and village in Vyškov District in the South Moravian Region of the Czech Republic.
 It has about 900 inhabitants.

 Geography

 Habrovany is located about 9 km southwest of Vyškov and 17 km east of Brno.
 It lies on the border between the Vyškov Gate and Drahany Highlands.
 The stream Habrovanský potok flows through the municipality.

 History

 The first written mention of Habrovany is from 1350.
 During its feudal history, the owners of the village changed frequently and included various less important nobles and knights.
 Notable owners of Habrovany were the Dubčanský of Zdenín family.
-During their rule in 1512–1539, the castle and the church was built and there was a religious sect here.
+During their rule in 1512–1539, the castle and the church were built and there was a religious sect here.

 From 1960 to 1990, Habrovany was merged with neighbouring Olšany and formed one municipality called Habrovany-Olšany.

 Transport

 There are no railways or major roads passing through the municipality.